Ravibio/Scene_Forge/docs/20_FAQ.md

 # How will the tool change my project?

 Upon importing, the package will be placed inside the **Editor** folder in your project.
-Once there a manager script will create another folder called **"SceneForge"** in your project and move two scripts there.
-This is done in order to allow for those scripts to be instantiated (you can instantiate mono scripts from the Editor folder).
+Once there a manager script will create another folder called **"SceneForge"** in your project and move several scripts there.
+This is done in order to allow for those scripts to be instantiated (you can't instantiate mono scripts from the Editor folder).

-- Assets/Editor/Scene Forge (The majority of scripts and assets)
+- **Your Project Folder/Assets/Editor/Scene Forge** (The majority of scripts and assets)
-- Assets/SceneForge (Two mono behavior scripts)
+- **Your Project Folder/Assets/SceneForge** (Several mono behavior scripts)

 ### Building your project

 When building your project Unity ignores everything that is inside the **Editor** (Assets/Editor) folder.
-The two scripts inside **Assets/SceneForge** are made to only execute inside the editor, so in theory there will not not cause any issues.
+The scripts inside **Assets/SceneForge** are made to only execute inside the editor, so in theory there will not not cause any issues.
 Though **I do not** recommend leaving them inside your scenes as they are only used in the editor.
 In order to clean them from your scenes before build, check **Package Clean Up** page in this documentation.